lucasbatistaf/triggoai-trainee-data-engineering/README.md

 # triggoai-trainee-data-engineering
 Repository for the Triggo.ai Data Engineering Trainee challenge

+To run the project, just uncomment the "%pip install *" to download the libraries if you dont have them, then just follow along the notebook;
+The final dashboard for the project can be found [here](https://lookerstudio.google.com/reporting/4c659dbf-b589-4d1a-8e82-a980ac948a77/page/p_3ol9yahnsd/edit)

 This project is divided in 4 parts:

 # Part 1: